TanzeelSyed/DAA-168-Fall-2020/Phase_1/Readme.md

    Backtracking alogrithm is a technique which is used in order to recursively solve problems by attempting to construct a solution progressively, one part at a time, and clearing solution that doesn't succeed to satisfy the limits of the problem at any point of time.

+   Using Backtracking algorithm to arrange N queens on NxN chessboard is one most common instances.
+   In this problem the N queens are to be placed on a chessboard in a way that no queen is attacking other queen.
+Before going further we must learn how queen attack.
+The queen in chess attack in vertical, horizontal and diagonal way.
+In the begining we place first queen randomly and then we place the next queen in any of the available safe places (place that are not in attack with first queen).
+We repeatdly perform this process until all unplaced queens comes to 0 or if there is no place left which is safe.
+In case if there is no place left for remaining queen we change the position of last queen that was placed.
+We have to carry on with this process and in the conclusion we get the desired solution.

 ## Time Complexity ##